-A huge shout out to Cherry Point for letting us use their facility for our Appreciation Dinner June 14, 2017.
-We also scored some delicious homemade strudels for desert!
+A huge shout out to Cherry Point for letting us use their facility for our Appreciation Dinner.
+We also scored some delicious homemade strudels for dessert!
 Click on their picture to visit their website!

 Cherry Point Farm is one of the oldest operating farms in Oceana County, Michigan; just a mile from the Lake Michigan shoreline and minutes from the Silver Lake sand dunes.
 This area, known as Little Point Sable, is where the sun, sand and lake come together to create a bountiful farming area, as well as one of nature's greatest playgrounds.
 Every summer, people come from all over the world to swim, sail, fish, and explore the beautiful white sand beaches and giant dunes ... and of course to visit Cherry Point!

-Hansen Foods has been donating Pet Food for the shelter for years.
-As well we many many gift basket donations for our silent auction events.
+Hansen Foods has been donating Pet Food for the shelter for years, as well as many gift basket donations for our silent auction events.
 Click on their picture to check out their Facebook page for the specials of the day & week.

 In business for 51 years, Hansen Food's is your local community connection for high quality foods, friendly service and great prices.